There is a readme file in the zip file that gives instructions on how to install, uninstall, and play the map; but here are some highlights:

 This map would have been far uglier without the ability to use these amazing assets, thank you to the creators.

-(for those people who want to read my mind)
+(for those people who want to know why I made this map)

-When viewing different shooter games I have seen that almost every single one has had a zombie survival mode; and since I never got into any shooters besides TF2 I always wondered… how would our 9 favorite mercenaries fair in the same situation?
+When watching different shooter games I have seen that almost every one has had a zombie survival mode of some sort; and since I never got into any shooters besides TF2 I always wondered… how would our 9 favorite mercenaries fair in this situation?
 Well there has always been zombie fortress and other multiplayer mods, but it isn’t the same.
 You need a good internet connection (which I haven’t always been graced to have) and usually you must play as the zombies at some point (which isn’t as fun in my opinion).
-I wanted a purely coop/singleplayer zombie survival experience (like Call of Duty), but to my dismay… there wasn’t one anywhere to be seen.
-So I made one myself!
-400 700 hours after booting up hammer for the first time I am proud to release the first ever TF2 zombie survival map; and the best part is that it requires no server plugins of any type, just the map file and custom folder.
+I wanted a purely coop/singleplayer zombie survival experience (like Call of Duty), but to my dismay there wasn’t one anywhere to be seen.
+So, I made one myself!
+400 700 800 hours after booting up hammer for the first time I am proud to release the first ever TF2 zombie survival map; and the best part is that it requires no server plugins of any type (at least for singleplayer or LAN play), just the map file and the custom VPK.

 A coop/singleplayer survival map with dynamic difficulty, similar to Call of Duty zombies.